Deploying Nextjs on Your Own VPS using Dokku

 6. Handling Persistent Storage

-To set up persistent storage for file uploads:
+To set up persistent storage (e.g., for user uploads):

-3. In your Next.js app, use the /app/uploads path for file uploads.
+3. In your Next.js app, write uploaded files to the specified container path (e.g., /app/public/uploads).

 7. Implementing Zero-Downtime Deployments